Residence Life Mission

 Questions or information regarding meal plans should be directed to Dining Services at (757) 221-7856.

 All undergraduate and resident students are provided, at no extra charge, a mailbox (CSU) in the campus post office.
-However, if a key is lost the student will be charged a $25 lock replacement fee.
 Postal Services has a Student Services window for delivery of USPS/FedEx/DHL/UPS and other express mail parcels to provide students with a contact point for any questions.
-The window hours are 8:00 a.m. - 4:30 p.m.
+The window hours are 7:15 a.m. – 5:30 p.m.
 Monday through Friday and 10:30 a.m.- 2:30 p.m. on Saturday.
-Postal Services also provides a USPS Contract Station window for mailing needs.
-The window hours are 9 a.m - 4:00 p.m.
-Mail is deposited in student boxes by 3:00 p.m. daily.
+Mail is deposited in student boxes Monday through Friday by 3:00 p.m.

 Recycling receptacles are available in each residence hall room.
 Residents are responsible for voluntarily removing their recyclable materials to one of the dumpster's labeled for recycling only.